 - Facilitating consent — giving the user the information and option to give, refuse or withdraw consent.

-- Preemptively blocking cookie-installing scripts prior to obtaining user consent.
+- Preemptively blocking (prior blocking) cookie-installing scripts prior to obtaining user consent.

 Protecting you or your business with proper Terms and Conditions